Brass instrument valve: Rotary valve

+The modern rotary valve uses a short cylindrical rotor, also known as a "stock" or "plug", rotating on a spindle and housed in a valve casing.
+Two elbow-shaped ports or "knuckles" in the rotor divert the airflow into an extra loop of tubing when rotated 90° and thus lower the pitch.

+The first documented examples of a rotating mechanism to select an alternate tubing pathway occurred as early as 1820.
+A horn in the Kuopio Cultural History Museum in Finland built c.
+1820 by Johann Friedrich Anderst, a German-born St. Petersburg instrument maker, has a "butterfly" mechanism, consisting of a rotating pin with two wings attached, rotating 90° inside a chamber to switch pathways.
+Independently in 1821 Luigi Pini, a horn player from Parma in Italy, invented a valve using a toothed rod which when pushed turns two cogs either side, each turning an attached single-port rotor 90° to divert the airway.
+An instrument with these valves built in 1822 by Italian maker Lorenzo Dall'Asta survives in the Museo della Musica in Bologna.
+In the United States, Nathan Adams (1783-1864), an instrument maker and navy bandmaster, built a trumpet c.
+1824–25 with valves very similar to the modern rotary valve, but smaller and with flattened tubing in the port exits.

-Joseph Riedlin is credited with the first use of rotary valves on brass instruments in 1832.
+Despite these predecessors, the invention of the rotary valve as used on modern brass instruments is often credited to Joseph Riedl, a German musician and inventor, who patented his design in 1832.

-The rotary valve works using a short circular rotor (also known as a stock, or "plug") housed in a larger cylindrical valve casing, and rotating on a spindle.
-Elbow-shaped ports or "knuckles" in the rotor direct the airflow into an extra length of valve tubing when the rotor is rotated 90° and thus lowering the pitch.
-The ports can be cut or drilled from a rotor made from a solid piece of brass, or sometimes they can be short pieces of tubing brazed into an assembled or cast rotor.
+In variations on Riedl's design into the 20th century, the rotor ports were cut or drilled from a rotor made from a slice of solid brass rod, or sometimes used short pieces of tubing, brazed into an assembled or cast rotor.
 Many other innovations in traditional rotary valve design and manufacture have taken place since the late 20th century to improve their resistance and other playing characteristics.
 Willson Rotax and CAIDEX valves and Greenhoe valves use vents between the ports to allow air to escape through the rotor as the rotor switches positions.
 This eliminates the "pop" heard or felt with a traditional rotary valve.
 Other designs use a larger diameter rotor to accommodate port tubing with a circular or constant-area cross-section, which helps with perceived "stuffiness" of valves; earlier designs used narrow elliptical tubes to fit into a smaller diameter rotor.
 German maker Meinlschmidt have patented an "Open Flow" rotor with self-lubricating spiral channels in the rotor spindle and open, circular ports.

 Horns almost always have rotary valves, and they are found on most orchestral F and CC tubas and cimbassos.
 In most European orchestras, particularly in Germany, they are also used for trumpets, bass trumpets, and Wagner tubas.

 Trombone F attachment valves are usually rotary, although the desire to maintain "openness" through the valve section by eliminating 90° bends in the valve and tubing has led to many radical valve designs since the 1970s, such as the Thayer axial flow valve and Hagmann valve.